wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 7. IIS01 asks the SQL Server on AppVM01 for information
 8. No outbound rules on Frontend subnet, traffic is allowed
 9. The Backend subnet begins inbound rule processing:
-  1. NSG Rule 1 (DNS) doesn’t apply, move to next rule
+  1. NSG Rule 1 (DNS) doesn't apply, move to next rule
-  2. NSG Rule 2 (RDP) doesn’t apply, move to next rule
+  2. NSG Rule 2 (RDP) doesn't apply, move to next rule
-  3. NSG Rule 3 (Internet to Firewall) doesn’t apply, move to next rule
+  3. NSG Rule 3 (Internet to Firewall) doesn't apply, move to next rule
   4. NSG Rule 4 (IIS01 to AppVM01) does apply, traffic is allowed, stop rule processing
 10. AppVM01 receives the SQL Query and responds
 11. Since there are no outbound rules on the Backend subnet the response is allowed